Sboursen/ror_blog_app/README.md

 > **Blog_app** is an implementation of the classic blog website.
 It's a full stack ruby on rails website that show the list of posts and empower readers to interact with them by adding comments and liking posts.

+## Technologies

+- Ruby on Rails
+- Rspec
+- Rubocop

 ## Milestones

 - [x] Milestone 1: Setup and controllers.
 - [x] Milestone 2: Controllers specs.
-- [ ] Milestone 3: Creating a data model.
+- [x] Milestone 3: Creating a data model.
 - [ ] Milestone 4: Processing data in models.
 - [ ] Milestone 5: Views.
 - [ ] Milestone 6: Forms